DEVSENSE/phptools-docs/docs/vs/Testing/phpunit-package.md

 # PHPUnit Package

-PHP Tools come with bundled version of PHPUnit in case there is no user installation of PHPUnit in the project.
+PHP Tools come with a bundled version of PHPUnit in case there isn't a user installation of PHPUnit in the project.

 ## Custom PHPUnit

-PHP Tools will use users' PHPUnit package in case it is configured in project' `composer.json` (as a composer package).
-In order to use custom PHPUnit see [Composer section](../project/composer), and ensure there is `phpunit/phpunit` composer package installed.
+PHP Tools will use a particular PHPUnit version when it's configured in the `composer.json`.
+Check [Composer section](../project/composer), and ensure there is `phpunit/phpunit` composer package installed.

 ## Bundled PHPUnit